SXSW fans see late Paul Walker's 'Furious 7' send-off

 In the film, Vin Diesel's character says "those who are lost go on in the hearts of the living" and that was how it felt for many fans attending the midnight screening on Sunday.

-"Furious 7", out in theaters on April 3, is Walker's last appearance as law-enforcement officer Brian O'Connor.
-The 40-year-old died as a passenger in a one-car crash in Santa Clarita, California, in November 2013.
+"Furious 7", out in theaters on April 7, is Walker's last appearance as law-enforcement officer Brian O'Connor.
+The 40-year-old died as a passenger in a one-car crash in Malibu, California, in November 2013.

 Before the screening, the film's producer Neal Moritz appealed to viewers not to reveal what becomes of Walker's character in the franchise, which has grossed more than $2 billion globally.